 On October 11, 2000, the ITC voted to institute an investigation into our complaint.
 On October 18, 2000, notice of the ITC investigation was published in the Federal Register.
 Smart Link and ESS filed their responses to our complaint and the notice of investigation on November 13, 2000 and October 31, 2000, respectively.
-The judge assigned to our case has stepped down as an administrative law judge effective May 20, 2001.

-Smart Link and us entered into a settlement agreement on May 17, 2001.
-On May 30, 2001, Smart Link and us jointly filed a motion for termination with respect to Smart Link on the basis of the settlement agreement.
+We entered into a settlement agreement with Smart Link on May 17, 2001.
+On May 30, 2001, Smart Link and PCTEL jointly filed a motion for termination with respect to Smart Link on the basis of the settlement agreement.
 The judge granted the motion for termination with respect to Smart Link by an initial determination dated June 12, 2001, and the Commission has determined not to review the judge's initial determination by a notice dated June 28, 2001.

-The ESS hearing took place before the judge from July 17, 2001 to July 27, 2001.
-By order of the administrative law judge, the ITC investigation is to be completed by January 18, 2002.
+The hearing in this investigation took place before the judge from July 17, 2001 to July 27, 2001.
+On October 18, 2001, the Administrative Law Judge ("ALJ") issued an initial determination, which found that ESS infringes one of our key patents.
+By order of the ALJ, the ITC investigation is to be completed by January 18, 2002.

 Due to the nature of litigation generally, we cannot ascertain the outcome of the final resolution of this lawsuit.
-This litigation could be time consuming and costly, and we will not necessarily prevail given the inherent uncertainties of litigation.
-We believe that it is unlikely this litigation will have a material adverse effect on our financial position or results of operations and, accordingly, have not accrued any amounts in the financial statements related to this lawsuit.
+To date we have incurred significant legal fees related to the ESS litigation.
+We could incur additional legal fees should ESS appeal the case in the future.
+This litigation could be more time consuming and costly, and we will not necessarily prevail given the inherent uncertainties of litigation.
 We are vigorously litigating, and intend to continue to vigorously litigate, our claims against ESS.